antorix/Rocket-Ministry/README.md

-Home of Rocket Ministry, the only cross-platform ministry app in the world!
+Home of Rocket Ministry, the only cross-platform ministry app in the world.

 Keep track of your territories, contacts, visits, placements, and reports in your field service in a clean and non-cluttered design.
 The focus is on speed of all operations with minimum number of clicks, ease of use, and good ergonomics.
 The only ministry app on Google Play Store with a per-floor view and multiple entrances in apartment buildings.